mooffie/mc/src/lua/doc/guide/10-getting-started.md

 __Where are scripts stored?__

-When MC starts it executes the script `index.lua` found in a certain folder within your home.
-You can put your code there.
-We often call this folder _"user Lua folder"_.
+When MC starts it executes all the Lua scripts found in a certain folder within your home.
+This is where you may put your own scripts.
+We will often call this folder _"user Lua folder"_, and to the files within we'll sometimes call  _"startup scripts"_.

 To discover the location of this folder, run MC with the -F option: